farirpgs/fari-app/lib/srds/fate-core.md

 We have more advice on starting and ending scenes in the next chapter, Scenes, Sessions, and Scenarios.

-#### Drama Is Better Than Realism
+> #### Drama Is Better Than Realism
+>

-In Fate, don’t get too bogged down trying to maintain absolute consistency in the world or adhere to a draconian sense of realism.
+> In Fate, don’t get too bogged down trying to maintain absolute consistency in the world or adhere to a draconian sense of realism.
 The game operates by the rules of drama and fiction; use that to your advantage.
 There should be very few moments in the game where the PCs are free of conflicts or problems to deal with, even if it’d be more “realistic” for them to get a long breather.
+>

-When you’re trying to decide what happens, and the answer that makes the most sense is also kind of boring, go with something that’s more exciting than sensible!
+> When you’re trying to decide what happens, and the answer that makes the most sense is also kind of boring, go with something that’s more exciting than sensible!
 You can always find a way later on to justify something that doesn’t make immediate sense.

-### Play The World And The Np Cs
+### Play The World And The NPCs

 As the gamemaster, it’s your job to decide how everyone and everything else in the world responds to what the PCs do, as well as what the PCs’ environment is like.
 If a PC botches a roll, you’re the one who gets to decide the consequences.
 When an NPC attempts to assassinate a PC’s friend, you’re the one who gets to decide how they go about it.
 When the PCs stroll up to a food vendor in a market, you get to decide what kind of day the vendor is having, what kind of personality he or she has, what’s on sale that day.
 You determine the weather when the PCs pull up to that dark cave.